azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

 ## Channel A Transformers
 1. This is to test the flyback & feedback transformer.
     - An issue was found with the switching MOSFET **Q35** and its pull up resistor **R61**.
 Due to the low resistance of the feedback transformer, the output would never be pulled up to 5V through the **R61** resistor.
-To fix this, an isolated gate driver was purchased to replace **Q35, R61 & T4**.
+To fix this, an isolated gate driver (UCC5304DWV) was purchased to replace **Q35, R61 & T4**.
 The isolated gate driver accepts the MCU PWM input and outputs it to the gate of **Q38** on the primary side.
     	- The isolated gate driver has a noticable issue where the output voltage does not match the VDD provided on the primary side of the isolation.
 A significant voltage drop is noticed, which will need to be addressed.
     - Another issue was noticed with the dot polarity of the transformer.
 The architecture for the flyback converter required opposing dot polarities, which were missed during the schematic phase of the project.
 To fix this, the pins for `SEC_FET_A` and `FLY_OUT_A` were swapped by soldering on jumper wires.
     - Snubbers were also added to **Q29 & Q38**.
 Both transistors got a capacitor and resistor across their drain and source pins. **Q38** had a resistor of $22\Omega$ and a capacitor of 680pF, while **Q29** had a resistor of $15\Omega$ and capacitor of 680pF.
 The snubbers were found on an online [Snubber Calculator](https://biricha.com/tools-and-downloads/flyback-rc-snubber-design/).
     - We also changed the pull up resistor **R70** from $1k \Omega$ to $150 \Omega$.
     - The filter capacitors on `FLY_OUT_A` were also changed to three 470uF, a 1uF and a 47nF capacitors.
+After numerous testing, the finalized values for the capacitors were 10pF + 100pF + 47nF + 1uF + 470uF + 1mF + 2.2mF.
     - After multiple fuses being blown when attempting to reach a higher output voltage on `FLY_OUT_A`, it was found that a "soft start" is required, where we begin with a lower duty cycle and transition to a higher one after a certain time delay.
     - New ways of verifying damaged components were found, such as tests for transformers, MOSFETs, and ISO driver.
 2. Soldered on the following circuits so that the feedback transformer can work.